jtroybaker/cmapss/README.md

 # cmapss

-To see the current eploratory analysis, open exploration.ipynb.
+To see the current exploratory analysis, open exploration.ipynb.